TStrong85/599G1-Project/index.md

 For this test I varied the length of the track in order to investigate whether there is a significant difference in the training process.
 - *my_karts_smallturns_2* was trained with 5 tile long tracks
 - *my_karts_smallturns_3* was trained with 40 tile long tracks
 I expected that the episode length would be longer since the tracks would be different physical lengths, but wanted to observe other features.
-One observation is that the episode length of the shorter tracks converge faster and are not subjets to as much noise.
+One observation is that the episode length of the shorter tracks converge faster and are not subject to as much noise.
 I'd guess that this is because it took longer for the agent on the long track to be able to consistently reach the end of the course.

 ![graphs relating to track length experiment](Tracklength_figs.png)

 #### Wall Penalty
-For this test I wanted to compare how having a penalty for hitting wall would affect models during training.
+For this test I wanted to compare how having a penalty for hitting a wall would affect models during training.
 This was motivated by the observation that before making the car’s steering more responsive, agents trained to control seemed to hit and drive along the wall a lot.
 - *my_karts_smallturns_3* was trained without a wall penalty
 - *my_karts_smallturns_4* was trained with a wall penalty of -0.1 per second of contact Based on the graphs, the wall penalty caused the model to go slower since the episode length is consistently higher.
 I'd guess that this is because the penalty discouraged the agent from cutting corners in sharp turns.
 In addition to the usual plots, I added a graph of the total penalty applied at each section of the training.
 The magnitude of the units on the vertical axis are large because the values were summed and recorded every ~50k steps, but the shape shows that the wall penalty started high and was reduced to near zero towards the end of the training.